thampiman/reverse-geocoder/README.md

   	  'name': 'Bang Bua Thong'}]
 ```

-If you'd like to use the single-threaded K-D tree, the search command will look like follows:
+If you'd like to use the single-threaded K-D tree, set mode = 1 as follows:
 ```python
 results = rg.search(coordinates,mode=1)
 ```